 Starting from 1 October 2021, Phuket Sandbox program can be used by vaccinated travelers from any country in the world.

 Phuket Sandbox Entry Requirements

-International travellers need to apply for Certificate of Entry (COE), just like everyone else traveling to Thailand during COVID-19 pandemic.
+International travelers entering Thailand via Phuket Sandbox need to apply for Thailand Pass, just like everyone else traveling to Thailand during COVID-19 pandemic.
 Proper type of Thai visa or eligibility to use Thailand visa exemption is also needed.

 For entering Thailand and using Phuket Sandbox model, travelers need to show COVID-19 vaccine certificate with a vaccine that has been approved by the World Health Organization (WHO) or the Thai Authority.
-Proof of vaccination must be submitted when applying for a COE.
+Proof of vaccination must be submitted when applying for a Thailand Pass QR Code.

-Air ticket for a direct international flight to Phuket.
-If you are planning to stay there for less than 14 days, air ticket for an international flight from Phuket to another country will also be needed.
+Air ticket for an international flight to Phuket.
+If you are planning to stay there for less than 5 nights, air ticket for an international flight from Phuket to another country will also be needed.

 Phuket Sandbox Hotels

-The list of certified hotels can be found here: SHA Plus Hotels in Phuket.
+The list of certified hotels can be found here: SHA Extra Plus Hotels in Phuket.